In this tutorial, you will learn

 Step 2) Enter command \du into the checklist of users

 NOTE: CREATE USER is same as CREATE ROLE command.
-The difference between the two commands is when the CREATE USER command is written it is by default in the LOGIN state whereas NOLOGIN is assumed when the CRETE ROLE option is used.
+The difference between the two commands is when the Postgres CREATE user command is written it is by default in the LOGIN state whereas NOLOGIN is assumed when the CRETE ROLE option is used.

 You can grant a user privileges to access a database.

 Example, we grant user “mytest” all privileges on user guru99